fab-jul/arxiv_prep/README.md

 ## main2: Features

 - [x] Recursively parse commands
-- [x] Find used image files, discard res
+- [x] Find used image files, discard rest
 - [x] Strip comments but make sure to not delete `%` needed for style (e.g. end of line)
 - [x] Compile and keep .bbl file
 - [x] Pack all needed files as a .tar